Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

-To prepare the data for analysis, we tested the score reliability of the scales of both standardized questionnaires using Cronbach's $\alpha$. \autoref{tab:consistency} presents all test results for the used dimensions, revealing a good score reliability ranging from $.75$ to $.85$ and acceptable reliability for the dimension Anthropomorphism: $\alpha=.67$.
-This is evidence that the scale dimensions are reliable and can be used for further investigation.

-We found that the item \emph{quiescent--surprised} is negatively loaded on the dimension Perceived Safety of the Godspeed scale.
+To prepare the data for analysis, we tested the score reliability of the scales of both standardized questionnaires using Cronbach's $\alpha$. \autoref{tab:consistency} presents all test results for the used dimensions.
+We found that the item \emph{quiescent--surprised} of the dimension Perceived Safety of the Godspeed scale is negatively loaded on the dimension.
 Even if reversed, the reliability is poor with $\alpha=.54$.
 We decided to remove Perceived Safety altogether.
+All other dimensions reveal a good score reliability ranging from $.75$ to $.85$, or acceptable reliability for the dimension Anthropomorphism: $\alpha=.67$.
+This is evidence that the scale dimensions are reliable and can be used for further investigation.